-mid-15c., from Middle French historien (15c.), as if from Medieval Latin *historianus, from Latin historia "narrative of past events; narrative account, report" (see history).
+"an author of history," mid-15c., as if from Medieval Latin *historianus, from Latin historia "narrative of past events; narrative account, report" (see history).
+Compare Old French ystorïen (adj.).
 As "writer of history in the higher sense" (distinguished from an annalist or chronicler), from 1530s.
-The Old English word was þeod-wita; the classical Latin word was historicus (adj.) used as a noun.
+An Old English word was þeod-wita, also wyrd-writere "one who writes an account of events, a historian or historiographer" (see weird).
+The classical Latin word was historicus (adj.) used as a noun.
 Holinshed has historician.

 [T]he historian's fallacy is the error of assuming that a man who has a given historical experience knows it, when he has had it, to be all that a historian would know it to be, with the advantage of historical perspective.
 [David Hackett Fischer, "Historians' Fallacies," 1970]